AdamAdli/BufferOverflowDemo/README.md

 Different GCC versions and OSes will have some differentiation in their stack layout.
 In reality, successful buffer overflow attacks are not so trivial to do due to protection mechanisms like [Address Space Layout Randomization](https://en.wikipedia.org/wiki/Address_space_layout_randomization), [Stack Canaries](https://en.wikipedia.org/wiki/Buffer_overflow_protection#Canaries), and [Executable Space Protection](https://en.wikipedia.org/wiki/Executable_space_protection).

+### What about the CFLAGS in the Makefile?
+For the purpose of this demo, we disable the buffer overflow protection mechanisms using the following GCC flags: `-Wno-format-security -fno-stack-protector -no-pie -z execstack`.

 ## So what's the point of this repo?
 Just for fun. :)
 Although dated and artificial, this is a small toy just to inspire interest in computer security.